 Sadly much of Argostoli was destroyed by the 1953 earthquake and has since been re-built in a rather modern and characterless fashion.
 It is, however, smart looking and a tourist hot spot, with cafes and restaurants that open out onto the harbour.
 The main attraction remains the resident turtles!
 Walk along the town quay and you’re bound to spot them popping up for air.

-Sailing into Argostoli
+Sailing Into Argostoli

 After a three day passage from Syracusa in Sicily we finally spotted the mountains of Kephalonia, hazy in the heat of the afternoon and a welcome sight after several very quiet days at sea.
 We approached Kephalonia from the South West.
 After navigating through the many crossing ferries and cargo ships (careful of the haze that limits visibility here) we started up the long entrance to the harbour.

-Tip: Luckily the seas were calm when we approached as there were numerous fishing buoys laid out all over the entrance.
+Top Tip: Luckily the seas were calm when we approached as there were numerous fishing buoys laid out all over the entrance.
 Make sure to keep a careful eye out!

 The channel is wide but seems somewhat smaller when faced with the gigantic cruise ships coming and going.
 The bigger ships will stick to the middle of the channel as the depths drop quickly to the sides.